minkphp/docs/en/index.rst

 Form Field Maniupaltions
 ~~~~~~~~~~~~~~~~~~~~~~~~

-You can fill form fields/retrieve it's values with form manipulation actions:
+You can fill form fields/retrieve its values with form manipulation actions:

 .. code-block:: php